gestimation/cifmodeling/README.md

 another plot within a plot.

-**Typical use cases** - Compare CIF (event 1) vs CIF (event 2) in a 1×2 layout. - Compare survival or CIF curves across strata with a shared legend and matched axes. - Display a plot with an enlarged y-axis within a plot scaled from 0 to 100%.
+**Typical use cases** - Compare CIF (event 1) vs CIF (event 2) in a 1×2 layout. - Compare survival/CIF curves across strata with a shared legend and matched axes. - Display a plot with an enlarged y-axis within a plot scaled from 0 to 100%.

 **Key arguments**